 The English curriculum is delivered daily across KSI and KS2.
+We currently follow 'The Write Stuff' writing programme through-out the school.
 Children have four writing lessons and two reading lessons a week.

 Foundation Stage and KSI access daily phonics lessons in differentiated groups matched to their ability.